abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

     * [Create a custom login page in ABP Commercial Angular app](https://community.abp.io/posts/create-a-custom-login-page-in-abp-commercial-angular-app-r2huidx7)
 * [Don Boutwell](https://community.abp.io/members/dboutwell) has created his first ABP Community article.
 You can read it from [here](https://community.abp.io/posts/password-required-redis-with-abp-framework-and-docker-94old5rm).

 ### Volosoft Has Attended the DNF Summit 2022

 ![](dnf-summit.png)

 Core team members of ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) and [Alper Ebicoglu](https://twitter.com/alperebicoglu) have attended the [DNF Summit](https://t.co/ngWnBLiAn5) on the 20th of July.
 Halil Ibrahim Kalkan talked about the creation of the ABP Framework and Alper Ebicoglu showed how easy to create a project with ABP Framework within 15 minutes.

+Watch DNF Summit session 👉 https://www.youtube.com/embed/VL0ewZ-0ruo

 ![](dnf-summit-attendees.jpg)

-> You can watch the replay of the session from [here](https://www.youtube.com/embed/VL0ewZ-0ruo), if you haven't watched it yet!

 ## Conclusion

 This version comes with some features and enhancements to the existing features.
 You can see the [Road Map](https://docs.abp.io/en/abp/6.0/Road-Map) documentation to learn about the release schedule and planned features for the next releases.
 The planned release date for the [6.0.0 Stable](https://github.com/abpframework/abp/milestone/71) version is September 06, 2022.
-Please try the ABP v6.0 RC and provide feedback to have a more stable release.
+Please try the ABP v6.0 RC and provide feedback to us.

+Thanks for being a part of this community!